matheusmisumoto/php-2fa/README.md

 # php-2fa

-Example of two factor authentication login form using PHP without using database.
+Example of two factor authentication login form using PHP without database.

 ## Configuration

 The `config.php` file contains the settings and the translation of this script.

-Instructions are displayed in English on code comments.
+Instructions are on code comments.